 Dr. Beck-Coon is a board certified physician long interested in integrative health and well-being.

-Her journey into teaching Mindfulness-Based Stress Reduction (MBSR) has grown from the practice of meditation as a source of healing in her life (meditation practice since 1979; insight/mindfulness practice since 1992; interpersonal mindfulness practice since 2006; regular silent teacher-lead retreats of 5-28 days since 2004) and through continuing learning as a certified MBSR teacher, MBSR teacher trainer, Interpersonal Mindfulness teacher, and Mindfulness-based studies intervention developer and teacher.
+Her journey into teaching Mindfulness-Based Stress Reduction (MBSR) has grown from the practice of meditation as a source of healing in her life (meditation practice since 1979; insight/mindfulness practice since 1992; interpersonal mindfulness practice since 2006; regular silent teacher-lead retreats of 5-28 days since 2004) and through continuing learning as a certified MBSR teacher, certified MBSR teacher trainer, Interpersonal Mindfulness teacher, and Mindfulness-based research intervention developer and teacher.